 Together with the caffeine also contained in green tea, L-theanine will not leave you feeling drowsy like many sleep medications do.
 It will help you to wake up feeling refreshed and energetic during the day.

 According to studies done by the American Journal of Clinical Nutrition, green tea has been shown to increase the fat-burning metabolism by up to 4%.

 This super-drink is also able to regulate your hormones.
 At the same time, it is able to decrease your appetite by keeping your blood sugar and hunger-hormones in check.
 It then also increases the hormones that help burn fat.

 Green tea is well-known for the many antioxidants it contains.
 One of the antioxidants in green tea is called polyphenols.
-Polyphenols acts as an anti-inflammatory and can result in a boost in your immune system.
-It can also help people that suffers from autoimmune diseases such as rheumatoid arthritis.
+Polyphenols act as an anti-inflammatory and can result in a boost in your immune system.
+It can also help people that suffer from autoimmune diseases such as rheumatoid arthritis.